Updated July 19th 2023

 Serving wine the proper way will make the wine taste even better.
 When you are drinking wine at home, it is fun to know how to serve wine like a pro.
 In this guide we give you the basics about serving temperature, decanting and how to pour the wine.

 To enjoy a glass of wine you just need to open the bottle and pour it into a glass, right?
 Most people know how to drink wine, but if you pay attention to a few more details, your wine will taste even better.
+Keep reading to find our best tips on how to serve wine.

 Temperature is crucial when serving wine.
 Few factors impact the taste of wine as much as the temperature.
 Wine tastes different at different temperatures.
 If it's too cold, many of the delicate aromas disappear.
 If it's too hot, the wine looses its freshness.
 Many wine labels indicate the right serving temperature but if not, you can follow these guidelines: